aidevnn/DustLore/README.md

 Time:156936 ms
 ```

-The dataset for the RNN is a sequence of integer.
+The dataset for the RNN is a sequence of integers.

 The definition of the RNN network.
 ```
 (var trainX, var trainY, var testX, var testY) = ImportDataset.SequenceDataset(250, 0.8);